tadmatic/aws-alb-cognito-ec2/README.md

-## AWS Serverless API CDK Boilerplate
+## AWS Cognito/ALB Demo

-CDK project in Typescript that creates a sample REST API.
+CDK project in Typescript that creates:

-Includes:
+* An EC2 instance running nginx
+* An Application Load Balancer (ALB)
-* DynamoDB
+* Cognito user pool
-* Lambda functions
-* API Gateway REST API
-* Cognito Authorizer
+* Integration of ALB with Cognito authorizer